brayamhuaman/brayamhuaman/README.md

 # 💫 About Me:
-Bachelor in Systems Engineering with experience in the development and implementation of efficient and scalable technological solutions.
+Experience in the development and implementation of efficient and scalable technological solutions.
 Proficient in programming languages such as Java and Python, as well as agile software development methodologies.
 Seeking opportunities to apply your skills and knowledge in innovative and challenging projects in the technology field.

 ## 🌐 Socials: